-The truncated adjacent building (Figure 79) detracts significantly from the surrounding streetscape, and is a key contributor to the Shambles feeling neglected and underutilised.
+The partially built premises on The Shambles (Figure 76) detracts significantly from the surrounding streetscape, and is a key contributor to the Shambles feeling neglected and underutilised.
 It is highly visible from both The Shambles and the car park behind, also negatively impacting views into and out of the conservation area.
+The building replaced early 20th century public conveniences which contained Edwardian detailing or quality of materials.

-Figure 79 Unfinished building, The Shambles.
+Figure 76 Left: Unfinished building, The Shambles, 2022 and Right: the Edwardian public conveniences it has replaced, 2011.
 Google Streetview.